 Collaboration on the HW: Limited collaboration with your fellow students in the class is OK.
 The idea is to let you discuss and critique each other's ideas and not to let you split the workload.
 Keep collaboration constructive and reasonable.
 You should fully understand the solution and write it up on your own.
-Remember that on the quizzes and the exams, you are on your own.
+Your understanding of the material will be tested on the exams.

 If you are approached by another student from the class who wants to copy your HW notes, think twice before generously sharing.
-You will feel very bad if your crafty buddy outscores you on a quiz by exploiting your and everybody else's collective wisdom without doing work of his/her own.
+You will feel very bad if your crafty buddy outscores you on an exam by exploiting your and everybody else's collective wisdom without doing work of his/her own.
 Discussion sections: I strongly encourage you to organize a weekly session to work with (not copy from!) your fellow students on problems in class and on the homework.
 This will help you keep up with your work and get ideas and feedback from others who are grappling with the same exercises as you.
 You will find that the sense of companionship motivates and encourages you to work.

-Quizzes: We will have a quiz about every week and a half.
+Quizzes: We will have a quiz about every week and a half to two weeks.
 It will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will not be allowed to make it up.
 Your lowest quiz score will be dropped.

-Exams: There will be three in-class exams as well as a final exam.
-Your two highest scores on the in-class exams will be used in computing your grade.
-The in-class exams will be on Feb 18, Mar 25, and Apr 22.
-If you skip an exam, it will become the dropped exam.
-You will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
+Exams: There will be two in-class exams as well as a final exam.
+The in-class exams will be on Oct 7 and Nov 2.
+If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.